Tenphun0503/Notes_of_Tools/Markdown/Markdown.md

 # Markdown Syntax

+The most of content are learned from [Markdown-Tutorial](https://github.com/luong-komorebi/Markdown-Tutorial)

 This Title is written as `# Markdown Syntax`

 There are six sizes of Headers `#, ##, ###, ####, #####, ######`